keycard-tech/keycard-shell/README.md

 * `cddl`: contains definitions for the various CBOR messages defined by the UR standard
 * `deployment`: git-ignored folder containing the signing keys and build results
 * `freertos`: we use FreeRTOS as our task scheduler.
-* `hw`: everything hardware related.
+* `hardware`: everything hardware related.
 From schematics up to case designs.
 * `json`: example json files for the token and chain db.
 These files are unused.
 * `nxp`: we started our development journey on a NXP i.MX RT1064.
 This port is unmantained and incomplete.
 * `stm32`: all platform-specific code for the STM32H5 MCU.
 It also contains the project file for STM32CubeIDE needed to build the firmware.